-Following advice from the Government we have postponed this event until 17 and 18 September.
+Following advice from the Government we have postponed this event until 13-17 May.

 Navigating a rapidly changing world, maintaining good mental and physical health, dealing with social media and peer group pressures are just some of the challenges our children face.
 We invite parents, educators and practioners to join some of the leading experts to discover and explore how we can help young people to navigate the 21st century.